Prathiksha-Ramesh/Regression-Analysis-Modeling-Height-Based-on-Weight-Data/readme.md

 ## Acknowledgments

-This project is inspired by common examples of simple linear regression analysis used in data science tutorials.
+This project is inspired by common examples of simple linear regression analysis used in data science tutorials and from the udemy course.
+.